Sustainability at Mitsui & Co. and the Management Framework

 United Nations Global Compact

 In October 2004 Mitsui & Co. signed and pledged its support for the UN Global Compact.
-Mitsui has been participating as a member of the Global Compact Network Japan and is complying with the principles as part of its own corporate guidelines.
+Mitsui has been participating in this initiative as a member of the Global Compact Network Japan and is complying with the principles as part of its own corporate guidelines.
 Currently Mitsui conducts a companywide survey every other year in order to check compliance with the UN Global Compact principles and is working to comply with and practice the principles on a global group basis.

 Ten Principles of the UN Global Compact